 To be quite honest, one of my best friend’s is not a fan of cats, yet she’s about to move into a home with two cats.
 Plus there is a big urinating out of the box problem.
 I found myself getting to work sending her all sorts of information, when I realized I could post everything to help more people.
 However, girlfriend, you know who you are and I hope this helps.
 I will certainly be able to get your testimonial on how things go!

-go to this site next page INDOOR, OUTDOOR OR BOTH
+helpful hints go to this web-site INDOOR, OUTDOOR OR BOTH

 Choosing whether to have an indoor feline or indoor/outdoor is the beginning of two different paths for supporting happy cats.
 With outdoor cats, collars (I like the breakaway kind) and identification are helpful in case of loss.
 Vaccinations need to be weighed and considered since cats come in contact with other cats and other animals.
 This is not so much of an issue with indoor kitties.
 I am not an expert, however I do have strong concerns regarding vaccinations, so it’s best to do your research and consult with an expert.

 Any sort of change can disrupt the comfort of happy cats.
 They can become anxious or their behaviors and activities show their frustration.
 They may scratch things they never used to, urinate in places other than their litter box, or vomit frequently.
 The latter is what we have experienced with our two kitties.
 We have moved a few times in the last few years, which may have been the catalyst.
 We also brought our baby girl into the world a few years ago, which clearly disrupted the existing flow of our lives.

 Messes happen.
 It’s part of life.
 Thank goodness there are safe products out there that help clean, as well as eliminate odors.
 Nature’s Miracle Cat Stain and Odor Eliminator has worked well for us through the years.
 Granted, we have not had a huge urine issue, so I’d love to hear some stories.